mautrix/docs/bridges/general/double-puppeting.md

 # Double puppeting
-You can replace the Matrix ghost of your remote account with your Matrix account.
-When you do so, messages that you send from other clients will be sent from your Matrix account instead of the default ghost user.
+By giving the bridge access to your Matrix account, you can replace the Matrix ghost of your remote account.
+When you do so, messages that you send from other clients will be sent from your real Matrix account instead of the default ghost user.
 In most of the bridges, this is necessary to bridge DMs you send from other clients to Matrix.

 Benefits of double puppeting: